 Tea Tree Oil

 Tea tree oil is famous for its anti-microbial and anti-inflammatory properties.
 That makes it quite excellent at minimizing maskne, while also being natural and gentle on your skin.
-Just make sure to dilute your tea tree oil before application and use some kind of carrier, like coconut oil.
+Just make sure to dilute your tea tree oil before application and use some kind of carrier, like jojoba oil.

 Green tea is rich in polyphenols which are very helpful in fighting bacteria and germs.
 It also happens to be soothing to the skin and is known to reduce inflammation.
 For maskne, try using cold brewed green tea as a toner after cleansing.